ARMmaster17/metricsAggregationPlatform/README.md

 `wip-connect` - An attempt to port the project to use Kafka Connect.
 Very broken.
 May require more 3rd party tools (schema registry).

 `wip-stash` - An attempt to modify as little as possible of the original project.
-Currently, has schema issues with Kafka.
+Currently, has serialization issues with Kafka.

 ## Why Apache Beam+Flink?